Marlins vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- The Marlins have played as the favorite in five of their past 10 games and have gone 4-1 in those contests.
+- In six games as the favorite over the last 10 matchups, the Marlins have a record of 5-1.

-- In their last 10 games with a total, the Marlins and their opponents are 6-3-1 when it comes to hitting the over.
+- In their last 10 games with a total, the Marlins and their opponents have failed to hit the over four times.

-- The Marlins have won four of their last six games against the spread.
-Miami's past three contests have finished above the total, and the average total during that run was 7.7.
+- Over their last 10 games, the Marlins are 3-2-0 against the spread.

 Marlins Betting Records & Stats

-- The Marlins have been favored on the moneyline 24 total times this season.
-They've gone 15-9 in those games.
+- The Marlins have won 64% of the games this season when they were the moneyline favorite (16-9).

-- Miami has gone 6-1 when it has played as moneyline favorites with odds of -160 or shorter (85.7% winning percentage).
+- Miami has a 4-1 record (winning 80% of its games) when playing as moneyline favorites of -175 or shorter.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!